getumbrel/umbrel-apps/README.md

 PROXY_AUTH_WHITELIST: "/api/*"
 ```

-Another example could be that the root of the web application (`/`) should be publically accessible but the admin section by protected by Umbrel.
+Another example could be that the root of the web application (`/`) should be publically accessible but the admin section be protected by Umbrel.
 This can be achieved by adding these env. vars. to the `app_proxy` Docker Compose service:
 ```
 PROXY_AUTH_WHITELIST: "*"
 PROXY_AUTH_BLACKLIST: "/admin/*"